Recovery Info for Exiters

 [Transcribed by AJW, Exit & Support Network™]

-2 The Ambassador Report helped many to leave the Worldwide Church of God through its exposé of the organization.
+3 The Ambassador Report helped many to leave the Worldwide Church of God through its exposé of the organization.
 In the beginning Trechak and the team he worked with appeared to have a very noble goal.
 But after awhile, the message in his AR became mixed, causing people to become bitter instead of being on the road to healing.
 Later reports were referring readers off to agnostic, aberrant, meta-physical, humanistic, and anti-Bible sources through comments, letters, addresses and book titles.
+However many letters about WCG are revealing.
 John Trechak died September 2, 1999.
 (Note: Please be aware that the AR is now posted on an atheist website.)

-3 Some prefer the word "target" instead of "victim."
+4 Some prefer the word "target" instead of "victim" which denotes powerlessness.
 Tim Field, author of Bully in Sight has this to say: "The word 'victim' allows disingenuous people to tap into and stimulate other people's misconceptions and prejudices of victimhood.
 'Target' correctly identifies that it is the choice of the bully to bully, it is not the choice of the target to be targeted."

-4 Refer to Snapping: America's Epidemic of Sudden Personality Change by Flo Conway & Jim Siegelman.
+5 Refer to: Snapping: America's Epidemic of Sudden Personality Change by Flo Conway & Jim Siegelman.
 Altered states of mind and personality can happen quickly or gradually in these groups.